davidchambers/doctest/README.md

 The exit code is 0 if all tests pass, 1 otherwise.

+The exit code is 2 if arguments are invalid.

 ### Supported module systems

 | Module system         | Option        | Node.js       | Dependencies  |